njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-focus.rst

 *******************
 Styling with Sass
 *******************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to apply focus styling to elements.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to apply focus styling to elements.
 Import and include the ``vui-focus-outline`` mixin in your CSS selector.
 Usually the ``focus`` pseudo-selector is included as shown.

 .. code-block:: css